nbmodha/hello-world/README.md

 # hello-world

+Hello everyone.
-this is my first repository
+This is my demo practice on GitHub.